sanket-25-03/Key-Commands/docker.md

 docker run --name my_web -d -p 8080:80 nginx
 ```
 - Runs an `nginx` container named `my_web` and maps port `8080` on the host to `80` inside the container.

-Let me know if you need further details! 🚀